hwh008/hwh008.github.io/_posts/tech/2025-08-30-ddd-code-structure.md

 ### 1. model

-I create a sub-directory named “model” to hold the model classes (like POJO in Java) and related model - utility classes, e.g., User.class and UserUtil.class.
+I create a sub-directory named “model” to hold the model classes (like POJO in Java) and related model-utility classes, e.g., User.class and UserUtil.class.
 Utility classes are merely for Java and they introduce business and database operation functions.

 ### 2. util